preetkhaturia/first-neural-network/README.md

 This project runs in Python on a Jupyter Notebook.
 It is a 2-layer neural network that predicts ridership patterns of a bike-sharing service, based on a given data set input.
 Overall, this network takes in three input features and implements forward propagation using a sigmoid activation function in the 2-node hidden layer.
 The network then calculates the error and performs backpropagation to update the both the hidden-to-output and input-to-hidden weights.

 This neural network was implemented as the first project in Udacity's Deep Learning Nanodegree.
+All contents of this project, including submission files, have been pushed to this repo with the understanding that they will be used solely as a reference, as per Udacity's honor code.